 Federal judge allows lawsuit against EBR school district over controversial event to proceed

-BATON ROUGE - Wednesday, federal judge Shelly Dick denied attempts from the East Baton Rouge Parish School System to dismiss claims that a lawsuit brought against it had no legal merit regarding the controversial "Day of Hope" event and allowed the lawsuit to proceed into the next stages of litigation.
+BATON ROUGE - A federal judge Wednesday denied attempts from the East Baton Rouge Parish School System to dismiss claims that a lawsuit brought against it had no legal merit regarding the controversial "Day of Hope" event and allowed the lawsuit to proceed into the next stages of litigation.

 The lawsuit, which can be read in full here, was filed in September of 2023, a year after the event took place.
 It said the event, which was hosted by 29:11 Ministries, was billed to the attendants as a college and career fair, but had heavy religious overtones and featured discussions about rape and abstinence, making several of the students uncomfortable.